Routers

 ### Mutex

-Only one `router.transfer` call can execute per conversation at a time.
+Only one `router.transfer` tool call can execute per conversation at a time.
 If two transfer calls happen simultaneously, the second waits for the first to complete.
-Initial classification is not subject to this mutex.
+The mutex applies only to the `router.transfer` tool — the per-message router evaluation runs outside it.

 ## Environment Scoping